-WHEREAS The conserved consumptive use savings will be accounted for by the Bureau of Reclamation until such time that it is determined by the Upper Colorado River Commission to be necessary for compliance with the 1922 Colorado River Compact; and
+WHEREAS The conserved consumptive use savings shepherded to Colorado River Storage Project (CRSP) reservoirs will be accounted for by the Bureau of Reclamation until it is determined by the Upper Colorado River Commission to be enough for compliance with the 1922 Colorado River Compact, and

-WHEREAS The Colorado Water Conservation Board has adopted a policy stating that Colorado’s potential contributions to the conserved consumptive use space in Colorado River Storage Project (CRSP) reservoirs will be from equitable contributions of water based on geography and by type of use.
+WHEREAS The Colorado Water Conservation Board has adopted a policy stating that Colorado’s contributions to the conserved consumptive use space in CRSP reservoirs will be from “roughly proportional” contributions of water based on geography and by type of use.

 NOW THEREFORE BE IT RESOLVED that Club 20 supports both the Upper Basin’s Drought Contingency Plan and the Colorado Water Conservation Board’s December 2018 policy regarding equitable water contributions to a demand management “pool” in CRSP reservoirs based on statewide contributions from all types of water users with the understanding that “equitable” and “roughly proportional” contributions from Colorado River water users is based on post-compact depletions of West Slope and Transmountain water uses, and